Skip to main content

 Commissary cost in the Twin Cities runs $250 to $550 per month.
 Smaller markets are less.
 Minnesota requires either a commissary or an approved alternative base of operations, and the documentation must accompany your application.

-You will also need a Certified Food Protection Manager (ServSafe or equivalent), which adds a one-time $100 to $200 cost.
+One person on the operation also needs a Certified Food Protection Manager credential (ServSafe or equivalent), a one-time $100 to $200 cost.

 Step-by-step: how to apply in Minnesota